PatrickWWWANG/Leetcode/Review (2nd).md

 ### 105 Construct Binary Tree form Preorder and Inorder Traversal
 Use recursion.
 Similar to 106, despite preorder is ROOT-L-R. So use first element of preorder as root.

+### 654 Maximum Binary Tree
+Use recursion.
+Similar to 106.
+Only one array in this problem.
+Find the maximum as the root, then split nums to left and right.

+### 617 Merge Two Binary Trees
+Use recursion.
+Deal with four conditions: not root1 + not root2, root1 + not root2, not root1 + root2, root1 + root2.
+When root1 + root2, generate a new root with val = root1.val + root2.val, then recursively process root.left and root.right.

+### 700 Search in a Binary Search Tree
+Use recursion.
+If root value == val, return root; if root value < val and root has right, search right; if root value > val and root has left, search left.
+Otherwise return None.

+### 98 Validate Binary Search Tree
+Use inorder traversal.
+When doing BST problems, remember inorder traversal of BST returns a sorted array.
+For this problem, inorder traversal the tree, and check if the result is sorted.